colindoyle0000/colindoyle-website/content/laj2023/syllabus/grading.md

 Student presentations will be held on our final two weeks of class: November 14th and November 21.

-Final papers are due Tuesday Decembe 5th.
+Final papers are due Tuesday December 5th.
 You are encouraged to use the questions and reactions to your in-class presentations to refine your final paper.

 [1]:	mailto:colin.doyle@lls.edu?subject=Reading%20Response